 How Should I Decide Which Top to Use for My Lab Workbench?

 Gone are the days of labs that just use bunsen burners, simple centrifuges and hand-held calculators.
-Businesses today use a variety of new technology and automated instrumentation...desktop computers, liquid handling stations, and lasers to name a few.
-In addition, there has been a huge increase in the number of chemical compounds because of research and development.
+Businesses today use a variety of new technology and automated instrumentation, from computers to advanced robotics, liquid handling stations, lasers and high-throughput sequencing machines, to name a few.

-So , how do you navigate all of these complexities to figure out which top you should use?
+Research and development also has led to a significant increase in the number of chemical compounds available to scientists.
+How do you navigate all of these complexities to figure out which laboratory work surfaces you should use?

 Chemical Resistance

 If you use chemicals in your lab, your worksurface material has to be able to withstand not only the chemicals you are using now, but also ones you may be using in the future.
-Any time you are working with chemicals, if you don’t have a top that can resist your specific compounds, you will damage, crack, stain or affect the gloss on your top.
+Chemicals can damage, crack, stain or affect the gloss on your top.

 Abrasive Resistance